| |

 I recall hearing so many mentors and successful people talk about taking advantage of opportunities that show up, even if the great opportunity shows up at a time that doesn’t necessarily feel ideal.
 I detest constant chaos and hustle for the sake of hustle, but I think there’s a time and place to bite off more than we think we can chew.

-Just such a situation landed in my lap a few months ago as I checked out with a giant stack of children’s books at our local library.
+Just such a situation landed as I checked out with a giant stack of children’s books at our local library many years ago.

 Here’s The Back Story

-I’ve envisioned myself sitting on boards of non profit organizations for many years.
-It’s been on my radar for so long, in fact, that I requested to serve non-profit clients as a first year auditor when I graduated from college twelve years ago.
-I hoped and expected I would become more involved in non-profit organizations as I advanced through my career, and I knew accounting and operational exposure would benefit pursuit of my future plans.
+I’ve envisioned myself sitting on boards of nonprofit organizations for many years.
+It’s been on my radar for so long, in fact, that I requested to serve nonprofit clients as a first-year auditor when I graduated from college eons ago.
+I hoped and expected I would become more involved in nonprofit organizations as I advanced through my career, and I knew accounting and operational exposure would benefit pursuit of my future plans.

-As this intention percolated in my mind over the last several years, I’ve explored various service opportunities, but none struck a chord with me enough that I was willing to forgo time with my husband and young children to commit.
+As this intention percolated in my mind, I’ve explored various service opportunities, but none struck a chord with me enough that I was willing to forgo time with my husband and children to commit.
 I expected a seat on a Board would come after years of volunteering with the organization and understanding its ebbs and flows.

 Such is not always the case.